-If you don't have the Provider and Pharmacy Directory, you can get a copy from Customer Service.
-You can also find this information on our website at www.seniorcareplus.com, or download it from this website.
+If you don't have the Pharmacy Directory, you can get a copy from Customer Service.
+You can also find this information on our website at www.seniorcareplus.com, website.

 Section 3.4 The plan's List of Covered Drugs (Formulary)